-As there are several different ways of sending and receiving files e.g. HTTP (via a web browser), FTP (client to server) and Email, there are a variety of security protocols used to secure communication channels.
+Secure file transfer.
+There are several ways to send and receive files via a web browser, client to server and email.
+Secure file transfer includes a variety of security protocols to secure the communication channels.

 - FTPS (FTP run over SSL/TLS)